 It’s hard to do business by yourself.
-Whether you run a software business, manufacture consumer products, or you’re in the energy industry, you will find yourself developing relationships with third-party vendors to ensure your customers receive the resources they need.
-In some cases, you may even be the vendor yourself.
+Whether you run a SaaS company, manufacture consumer products, or you’re in the energy industry, you’ll find yourself developing relationships with third-party vendors to ensure your customers receive the resources they need.
+(In some cases, you may even be the vendor yourself!)

-A good vendor agreement can be a boon for both vendors and customers.
-The former will get financial support, and the latter will remain stocked with reliable, quality supplies.
-As a result, all parties can enjoy optimized business performances and nurture relationships.
+Regardless of which party you represent, a good vendor agreement can be a boon for both vendors and customers.
+The former will get financial support for providing their product or service, and the latter will remain stocked with reliable, quality supplies.
+As a result, all parties can enjoy optimized business performances and favorable relationships.

-In today’s blog, learn about the different types of vendor contracts and what they mean for your business.
+Let’s talk about the different types of vendor contracts, when to use them, what to look for when drafting or reviewing a vendor agreement, and what they mean for your business.

 What Are the Different Types of Vendor Contracts?